alefore/weblog/zettelkasten.md

 * Unfortunately, inconsistencies occur in terms of the "voice" used and other assumptions about the reader.
 For example, the text switches back and forth between forms like "You should do X", "One should do X", "Do X", etc..
-I don't yet have a good idea for improving this.
+I think the way to improve this would be to start some style guidelines, standardizing these things across all my notes; that seems a bit cumbersome, but will probably work.

-* One very unexpected side-effect is that reading the resulting article often helps me identify improvements to make to the underlying set of notes.
+* One very unexpected side-effect is that the generated articles often help me identify improvements to make to the underlying set of notes.
+In a way, the articles become a visualization of (a subset of) the Zettelkasten.
 This often happens in two ways:

   * I identify partially overlapping ideas that should be merged or bound more strongly.